-Electrical Engineering Partnerships (EEP) Program is a newly initiated program that seeks to be a gateway of collaboration with industry partners, so that the partner can synergistically engage in all three aspects of the University’s mission: connecting students with the next step beyond school, educating the students, and introducing innovative research results.
+Electrical and Computer Engineering Partnerships (ECEP) Program is a newly initiated program that seeks to be a gateway of collaboration with industry partners, so that the partner can synergistically engage in all three aspects of the University’s mission: connecting students with the next step beyond school, educating the students, and introducing innovative research results.

 Fig. 1 – Involvement of partner with Research, Education, and Networking.

 To help with the industry-student networking and recruiting efforts, we not only want to help our students learn about the corporate mission and opportunities that each partner company offers, but also match our partner companies to students with the best set of qualifications.
 This connection is made for all levels of students in our pipeline.

 Fig. 2 – Overview of various paths for industry to engage with ECE Department.

 It has been shown that fruitful relationships between industry and University are often multi-faceted.
 Since our courses educate our students in both fundamental theories and real-world examples, we look to industry in updating design examples to better transition students into industry.
 Industry leaders and researchers can participate by offering seminars, workshops, lectures within courses, or even an entire course in a specific topic unique to the partner.
 The partner can also engage with a smaller set of students by sponsoring an undergraduate team honors project, where a technology or topic specific to the partner can be explored.

 Fig. 3 – Engagement as an Educational Sponsorship Partner.